onaforeignshore/sh2md/README.md

 ## Usage

-`sh2md` has no args and expects a shell script with comments as described below on the stdin and will markdown output result on the stdout.
+`sh2md` has no args and expects a shell script with comments as described below on `stdin` and will output markdown to `stdout`.

 To display shell script Markdown on screen:
 ```sh